 With more crypto buyers emerging, merchants and companies are increasingly offering digital currency payment options across all channels.
 There is greater adoption of Bitcoin infrastructure, for example, when there is a concentration of financially savvy adults with high risk tolerance, a large degree of banking sector competition, growing distrust in banks and financial systems, more money-laundering activities taking place and a stronger rule of law.

-There has also been impressive growth in merchants accepting cryptocurrencies as consumer demand for digital currency payment options rises.
+There has also been impressive growth in merchants accepting cryptocurrencies as consumer demand for crypto payment options rises.
 Microsoft accepts cryptocurrency on their website and at the Xbox store.
 AT&T now accepts Bitcoin, as does Overstock.
 New crypto payments companies like Bitpay accept cryptos for payments with a 1% fee.
 Crypto offers payment solutions to merchants and loyalty rewards to users: payments can be made with digital wallets or crypto cards by Visa.

 Visa also recently filed a cryptocurrency system patent that is meant to replace physical currency.
 Visa says its focus will be on blockchain digital currencies, noting that they want to continue their mission to revolutionize payment transactions.
 Mastercard has been working on collecting a trove of cryptocurrency patents, which they believe will give them an edge once central bank digital currencies debut.
 PayPal and Venmo will accept cryptocurrency for all online payments.
 PayPal account holders will be able to store, buy and sell popular virtual currencies.
 This move will make PayPal both a digital wallet and a cryptocurrency exchange.
 Square’s Cash App launched a Bitcoin Auto Payments Tool which allows users to make automatic purchases of Bitcoin.
 Cash App was initially launched in 2019 to facilitate app-to-app payments in fiat currencies.